yulmanperez/yulmanperez.github.io/_pages/about.md

   - /about.html
 ---

-My current research area focused on subsurface characterization for hydrocarbon recovery or energy/waste storage.
+My current research area focuses on subsurface characterization for hydrocarbon recovery and energy/waste storage.
 One of my key responsibilities includes the acquisition of X-ray CT images at different length scales to quantify major heterogeneities within the rock matrix.

 During my PhD journey, I have been exposed to a unique set of projects that have helped me to build my skills, including